numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>

-ExactlyOnce indicates the exactly-once settings for the vertex, it’s populated from the pipeline exactlyOnce settings.
+Delivery indicates the delivery semantics for the vertex, it’s populated from the pipeline delivery settings.
 </p>

 </td>